We may earn commission from affiliate links →

 The Tomb Of Sari Saltiks

-Sari Saltik was a 13th-century dervish monk who was considered a saint in the Balkans.
-Close to Tirana, you will find his ancient tomb, which is definitely a visit-worthy stop for history buffs.
+Sari Saltik was a 13th-century dervish monk considered a saint in the Balkans.
+You will find his ancient tomb near Tirana, a visit-worthy stop for history buffs.

 Explore Krujë’s National Ethnographic Museum